fqantonio/aqua/JOURNAL.md

 - [ ] NEXT project phase: decide how to make the avoidance system, by camera using the human control or autonomously by pattern detecting: perhaps both?
 - [ ] Solar charging proceding and materials?!
 - [ ] Packaging
-- [ ] Discuss and prepare comunication and marketing project presentation for investors support;
 - [ ] Financing
 - [ ] (...)